There is both an art and a science to setting up successful focus groups for qualitative market research.

 the ground rules, give an overview of the study and its purpose, tell when breaks (if any) will be

-6. Keep it relaxed.
+given, and remind participants of privacy and confidentiality. - Keep it relaxed.
 Professional moderators work to make sure their participants are at ease and

 feel comfortable and safe in opening up and sharing their thoughts.
 Reminding participants that

-there are no right or wrong answers is a good way to make sure participants are self-censoring.
+there are no right or wrong answers is a good way to make sure participants are self-censoring. - Ethics and confidentiality matter!
+Focus groups fall under the category of social science and are

 subject to the same ethical protocols of other social science methods.
 Before the focus group